hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Add ALU commands add, sub, mult, div, mod

 * Make letbuf more flexible by allowing either

   * literal int or textual or hex string values

   * int or str or buf variable

     * letbuf which tries to get binary data wrt vars

     * letbuf.s which tries to get string literals corresponding to these var

+* switch order of value args check wrt iflt, so that it is similar to that of checkjump.

 TODO